wp-plugins/wpmbytplayer/readme.txt

 == Changelog ==

 = 0.6.3 =
-* Added the link to Toutube video option both on settings and shortcode editor; if checked shows the link to the original video at the bottom right over the seek bar.
+* Added the "link to Youtube® video" option both on settings and shortcode editor; if checked shows the link to the original video at the bottom right over the seek bar.

 = 0.6.2 =
 * Solved a bug that prevent the use of the plugin into a target DOM element on the front or home page.